Card-Not-Present TransactionsWhy Do You Have to Pay Higher Fees for CNP Purchases?

 It’s possible to bypass a traditional merchant account by going with a service provider like Stripe or Paypal.
 However, this option usually comes with its own set of limitations, including reports of lower reliability and limits to how much you can process in a given period.

 If you’re just getting started with online selling, don’t expect a huge influx of sales right from the start.
 You could get lucky, but the average eCommerce conversion rate is right around 2%.
-Even huge sites like Amazon still get a lot more visitors compared to actual orders.
+Even huge sites like Amazon still get exponentially more visitors than buyers.
 That’s not inherently bad, just realistic.

 One way to get in the game is to set up as a marketplace seller.
 Major eCommerce sites like Amazon allow third-party sellers to operate on their platform, thereby eliminating some of the necessary costs you would have to bear up front.
 That said, be aware that this may come with its own challenges.